 Be Tobacco Free

 Be tobacco free!
-Don't use tobacco in any form.
-If you are using tobacco, VA can help you quit.
+Don't use commercial tobacco in any form*.
+If you are using tobacco, the VA can help you stop.
 Avoid secondhand smoke.
-If you are pregnant, both you and your baby will benefit when you quit using tobacco.
+If you are pregnant, both you and your baby will have better health.

 What's Important to Know?

-Quitting tobacco use is the single most important thing you can do to improve your health and protect your family’s health.
-If you quit smoking or other forms of tobacco, you and your family will experience short and long-term health benefits.
-It’s never too late to quit—your health will improve at any age after quitting tobacco!
+Stopping tobacco use is the single most important thing you can do to improve your health and protect your family’s health.
+If you stop smoking or using other forms of tobacco, you and your family will experience short and long-term health benefits.
+It’s never too late to stop—your health will improve at any age after stopping tobacco!

 • Cancers